binarystash/jquery-clipimage/README.md

 # ClipImage

-A jQuery plugin for clippimage images
+The jQuery Clipimage plugin allows you to clip images using canvas and VML.
+The technique presented on [Cross-browser image masking using javascript, VML and the HTLM5 canvas element](http://www.jaypan.com/tutorial/cross-browser-image-masking-using-javascript-vml-and-htlm5-canvas-element) was used.

-## Getting Started
+## Installation

 Download the [production version][min] or the [development version][max].